3rd Annual Shining a Light on Recovery Candle Light Vigil

-The event, sponsored by The Albert P. Close Foundation in partnership with Addiction Connection Resources (ACR) and the Homecoming Project, is to raise awareness about substance abuse and to remember those that we have lost to addiction.
+The event, sponsored by The Albert P. Close Foundation in partnership with Addiction Connection Resources (ACR), the Homecoming Project, Office of Drug Control Policy and MD Recovery, is to raise awareness about substance abuse and to remember those that we have lost to addiction.

-A message of hope and recovery will be delivered by Don Mathis of Father Martin’s Ashley and the evening will conclude with the candlelight vigil at 8:00 p.m.
+A message of hope and recovery will be delivered by Morgan Pagels of MD Recovery and the evening will conclude with the candlelight vigil and photo presentation.

-The Close Foundation is putting together a video presentation memory of youth who have died as a result of an addiction.
-Parents and/or family members may submit photos to firstname.lastname@example.org or post them to facebook.com/closefoundation by August 31st.
+The Close Foundation is putting together a video presentation memory of those who have died as a result of an addiction.
+Parents and/or family members may submit photos to firstname.lastname@example.org.
+Photos must be received by noon, Friday, September 9th at the absolute latest.
+If you submitted a photo the previous years, the Foundation asks that you re-submit the photo for inclusion this year.
 Organizers ask that the person’s name and dates of birth and death be submitted with the photo.
 Those submitting information may also include how the person died (heroin overdose, for example).

 “If we can educate, there will be less stigma, and with less stigma, there is more hope,” said Carol Frontera, president of the board of The Albert P. Close Foundation.
-“We hope that this event will help those who have lost someone through substance abuse and addiction find peace.
-The memory of our children, relatives and friends we have lost will live in our hearts forever.”
+“We hope that this event will help those who have lost someone through substance abuse and addiction find peace.”

 The Close Foundation was established in 2002 in memory of the late judge, Albert P. Close, who during his long and distinguished career served as an attorney and as a judge of the Circuit Court for Harford County (1967-86).
 He was vitally interested in the welfare and success of young people.
 Over the past 12 years the Close Foundation has worked to help “close the gap” between need and existing resources by raising and distributing funds to give Harford County’s troubled youth—particularly those fighting alcohol and drug abuse—hope for their futures.